 Additionally, I offer pre-recorded orchestral music tracks—20+ minutes worth.
-These 19 tracks cover scene transitions and underscore the drama.
+These 20 tracks are not required to do the show, but they cover scene transitions and underscore the drama.
 They are NOT Broadway-style musical songs.
 Instead, the tracks function the way 1940s movie music does—supporting the drama by playing underneath the narrator and some dialogue.
 In scoring 'A Christmas Carol’, other than my own ghost and suspense music, I adapted old Victorian carols.
 I used less well-known carols, to avoid cliché or sentimentality, without sacrificing the authentic characteristics that period music could lend to the story.
 The carols reinforce emotional and structural connections in the drama.

 For example; Belle's Theme ("The Coventry Carol") is played by a music box--a gift from Scrooge--that winds down as their dialogue details the crumbling relationship.

 The instrumentation is strictly Victorian: brass choir, pipe and reed organs, hand bells, church bells, chimes, cymbals, timpani, fiddle, concertina, music-box, “glass harmonica,” choirs and strings.
 This authentic musical underscoring adds greatly to the production.